learn-co-curriculum/react-hooks-npm-lab/README.md

 ## Conclusion

-We've departed from the shore and are now afloat on the sea of code.
 When building our own applications, we will often rely on existing packages to handle specific pieces of a project.

-Although we only installed one package in this lab, there are many layers of dependencies for them, and many of additional dependencies were installed.
+Although we only installed a couple of packages for this code-along, there were additional layers of dependencies for them so many additional dependencies were installed as well.
 It isn't necessary to understand _how_ each of these works.
 The main thing to grasp is how to implement and use the specific dependencies you need.

 [date-fns]: (https://date-fns.org/)